robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 - Asking his parents to ensure he wears his hearing aid at home and making them aware that this would be monitored.
 - Each half-term, the hearing impairment specialist scheduled home visits to check the frequency of the use of hearing aids at home

+#### Review

-#### ReviewI as class teacher attended half-termly meetings with the team
+I as class teacher attended half-termly meetings with the team around the child including the SENDCo, Hearing Impairment Specialist, Speech and

-around the child including the SENDCo, Hearing Impairment Specialist, Speech and Language Therapist and parents.
+Language Therapist and parents.
 Here we reviewed his targets and quickly identified that Pupil A was struggling to make progress.
 In particular, he found it challenging to retain information.
 As an outcome of the meeting, it was